raspberrypilearning/where-is-the-space-station/en/step_3.md

     ![screenshot](images/iss-people-1a.png)

-+ You can then look up the values for ‘name’ and ‘craft’
++ You can then look up the values for ‘name’ and ‘craft’.
+Let's show the names of the people in space:

     ![screenshot](images/iss-people-2.png)